Academic Programs for International Students (F-1 visa)

 - Must reimburse the district the full, unsubsidized cost of attendance prior to receiving a Form I-20.

-- For more information about federal guidelines regarding F-1 academic program visas see Study in the States.
+- For more information about the F-1 academic program, please refer to the document Study in the States.

 International students living with a relative must still apply to the district and reimburse the district for the cost of attendance in order to receive a Form I-20 from AAPS.